-Bodie V. Pennisi is an Assistant Professor of Floriculture, Horticulture Dept., The University of Georgia, 770-228-7244, e-mail: email@example.com.
+Bodie V. Pennisi is professor of floriculture, Horticulture Dept., University of Georgia, firstname.lastname@example.org.

 Water Use Balance Sheet